 File the FAFSA to Apply for Aid

 Next to your application for admission, the FAFSA is the most important application you can fill out.
 For the fastest and most accurate results, we encourage you to submit the FAFSA online at www.fafsa.ed.gov.
-The FAFSA can be submitted beginning January 1, and students transferring to Drexel at BCC the following fall should submit it by May 1 to be considered for the maximum amount of aid.
+The FAFSA can be submitted beginning January 1, and students transferring to Drexel the following fall should submit it by May 1 to be considered for the maximum amount of aid.

 To make sure Drexel receives your financial information from the federal government, list Drexel University on the FAFSA.
 Drexel's FAFSA school code is 003256.

 For more detailed information about the process, review Drexel Central's How to Apply for Aid page.

 A student's financial aid package may also include federal student loans.
 This type of aid needs to be repaid.
 The federal government offers a variety of low-interest loans to both students and parents.
 Families must fill out the Free Application for Federal Student Aid (FAFSA) to qualify.